Oregon Dog Breeder Licensing Requirements

 Quick Summary

-Oregon does not require a state dog breeder license.
-Breeders who have 10 or more unsterilized dogs must follow care standards under ORS 167.376.
-No person may have more than 50 sexually intact dogs aged two or older for the purpose of reproduction.
-Senate Bill 1076, which would have created a licensing program, was introduced in 2025 but died in committee without being enacted.
+Oregon does not require a state-level dog breeder license.
+However, breeders who keep 10 or more unsterilized dogs aged eight months or older must follow care standards under ORS 167.376, and no person may possess more than 50 sexually intact dogs aged two or older for breeding purposes.
+Senate Bill 1076, which would have established a licensing program managed by the Oregon Department of Agriculture for breeders selling more than two litters annually, was introduced in 2025 but did not advance out of committee and is not law.

 License Required No

 Regulatory Agency: No state licensing agency.
-Local animal control enforces care standards.
-Oregon Department of Agriculture was proposed but SB 1076 did not pass.
+Local animal control agencies enforce care standards under ORS Chapter 167.
+Oregon Department of Agriculture oversees some animal welfare programs but not breeder licensing.

 Who Needs a License in Oregon?